MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/documentation/setup.md

 * You may or may not get an netaddr error, so you go ahead and install that into your virtual environment.
 * Now install the requirements.txt file that came with the repo into your virtual environment
 * **Optional Steps:**
     * You'll need some additional server arguments to get things setup to fully use monitoring, see them below.
-I got these from Tim's Video on setting up the graphs, using his server arguments when you first get things setup will just make things easier.
-Also, I didn't use his instructions and instead used the built in monitoring package in Rancher, as that worked better for me, but your mileage may vary.
+I got these from [Tim's Video on setting up the kube-prometheus-stack](https://www.youtube.com/watch?v=fzny5uUaAeY&t=119s), using these server arguments when you first get things setup will just make things easier whether you follow Tim's instructions or just use the kube-prometheus add-on that's already in Rancher.

+    ```
+    extra_server_args: >-
+  {{ extra_args }}
+  {{ '--node-taint node-role.kubernetes.io/master=true:NoSchedule' if k3s_master_taint else '' }}
+  --tls-san {{ apiserver_endpoint }}
+  --disable servicelb
+  --disable traefik
+  --kube-controller-manager-arg bind-address=0.0.0.0
+  --kube-proxy-arg metrics-bind-address=0.0.0.0
+  --kube-scheduler-arg bind-address=0.0.0.0
+  --etcd-expose-metrics true
+  --kubelet-arg containerd=/run/k3s/containerd/containerd.sock

+    ```

 ##### Preparing your hardware
 * Make sure you turn off swap on all your devices
+* Set up all your devices for passwordless SSH between them by exchange SSH keys and quadruple check this before you run the playbook.
 * On the device you're going to run the playbook from set that one up for passwordless SSH with itself.
 I know it sounds goofy, but it can hang otherwise as Ansible connects to the host via SSH.
 FTR it will often just connect and run fine, but if it doesn't..

 ##### Other Tips